-As at 30 June 2019, "Other operating income" mainly includes the capital gain on the sale of the Group's share in the EUTELSAT 25B satellite (see Note 2.1 "Key events during the year").
+Note 2.1 "Key events during the year").
 Other operating expenses mainly include asset impairment charges of 31.6 million euros (see Note 7.1 "Fixed assets") and the capital loss from the disposal of the Group's stake in Eurobroadband Retail (see Note 6.5 "Investments in associates)".

-As of 30 June 2018, "Other operating expenses" mainly included a 7.7 million euro expense for pre-existing relationships with Noorsat and scrapped assets.
+As of 30 June 2018, "Other operating expenses" mainly included a 7.7 million euros expense for pre-existing relationships with Noorsat and scrapped assets.